IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

     2. Create a live grid of data on the `Stream` using `view.display()`.
 This is only supported from a Jupyter notebook with ipywidgets installed.
     3. Examine the stream of data from the Streams Console or Job Graph.

-3. Call `view.stop_data_fetch` to stop fetching data from the `Stream`.
+2. Call `view.stop_data_fetch` to stop fetching data from the `Stream`.
 Views use HTTP connection to the running job, so this closes the connection.

 #### Sample application

-This application demonstrates creating a view and the various ways to use the data in the view.
+This application demonstrates creating a `View` and printing the data it returns.

 The input is a stream of numbers.
 The application's goal is to increment each tuple by 10.
 We create 2 Views, one for the input and one for the result `Stream`.